-- 1. Immediately notify school nurse (for students) or department supervisor (for employees) to report exposure as well as suspected or confirmed positive case. - a.
+- 1. Immediately notify school nurse to report exposure as well as presumed or confirmed positive case. - a.
 Require School Nurse to contact student/employee to investigate, complete Case Report Form, and submit to Health and Medical Services Nurse Manager. - b.
 Require department supervisor to contact Health and Medical Services director or school nurse manager and provide employee's name, date of birth, and contact information. - 2.
-See Appendix 83 for HISD Health and Medical Services Procedural Guideline For Exposure, Suspected, or Confirmed Positive COVID-19 Students, Employees, and Visitors. - 3.
+See Appendix for HISD Health and Medical Services Procedural Guideline For Exposure, Suspected, or Confirmed Positive COVID-19 Students, Employees, and Visitors. - 3.
 Identify areas where individual was present and task campus-based staff with cleaning and disinfecting the space following Centers for Disease Control and Prevention and Environmental Protection Agency guidelines. - 4.
 Provide exposure risk communication to staff, students, and parents.